 The Corporation is a non-profit real estate holding company of Drexel University, organized to operate in furtherance of the activities of Drexel University and to facilitate the use of new market tax credits in rehabilitating and expanding the structures located at 850 North 11th Street, Philadelphia.
-The sole tenant of the Property will be Drexel University.
-All rental income will be a related party transaction.
+The sole tenant of the Property is Drexel University.
+All rental income is a related party transaction.

 Drexel University incurs certain expenses on behalf of the Corporation and is reimbursed by the Corporation.
-As of June 30, 2017, the Corporation had no liability to the University for such expenses.
-As of June 30, 2016 the Corporation owed the University \$30,000 for professional fees paid by Drexel on behalf of the Corporation.
 These amounts represent temporary advances to the Corporation and are not interest bearing.
+As of June 30, 2018, the Corporation had no liability to the University for such expenses.